 RENUE by Science

-RENUE by Science is another high quality longevity supplement brand who sell trans resveratrol, as with the other brands listed about they tick all of the boxes in my checklist for a good quality resveratrol supplement brand.
-What I like about RENUE is that they have some innovative resveratrol products including a liposomal version, which they say is more bioavailable and therefore you should not require as much.
+RENUE by Science is another high-quality longevity supplement brand that sells trans-resveratrol; as with the other brands listed, they tick all the boxes in my checklist for a good quality resveratrol supplement brand.
+What I like about RENUE is that they have some innovative resveratrol products, including a liposomal version, which they say is more bioavailable and, therefore, you should not require as much.

 Liposomal trans-resveratrol Capsules 90

-As this is a liposomal version of the product which RENUE by Science say you only need 1 x 125 mg capsule of daily, therefore this container should last 90 days (approx. 3 months)
+As this is a liposomal version of the product, which RENUE by Science says you only need 1 x 125 mg capsule of daily, therefore this container should last 90 days (approx. three months)

-Pure Trans-resveratrol Powder 100 g (100 days supply if taking 1,000 mg per day) RENUE recommend taking one level scoop twice daily.
+Pure Trans-resveratrol Powder 100 g (100 days supply if taking 1,000 mg per day) RENUE recommends taking one level scoop twice daily.

 ENERGIZER AM – Liposomal Glutathione, Resveratrol, CoQ10, Apigenin

-This innovative product in addition to liposomal Resveratrol includes, liposomal Glutathione, Liposomal CoQ10 and Liposomal Apigenin, and they say it is a powerful combination of anti-aging molecules formulated to increase NAD+ levels.
+This innovative product, in addition to liposomal Resveratrol, includes liposomal Glutathione, Liposomal CoQ10, and Liposomal Apigenin.
+They say it is a powerful combination of anti-aging molecules formulated to increase NAD+ levels.

 How I Created this Guide and Thanks for Reading

-Thanks for taking the time to read this guide, as with all guides on this site the information is based on my personal experiences, self-hacking and extensive reading I have done in this area on Resveratrol and longevity in general.
-I welcome all comments on this article (both good and bad) as well as questions on this topic, please leave your comment below and I will help to answer.
+Thanks for taking the time to read this guide; as with all guides on this site, the information is based on my personal experiences, self-hacking and extensive reading I have done in this area on Resveratrol and longevity in general.
+I welcome all comments on this article (both good and bad) and questions on this topic, please leave your comment below, and I will help answer.

 References